fzer0x/android-control-tool-V2/README.md

 # # Knowing Bugs:
 - When tool starts, you get a incorrect error messages "device not selected.
 Ignore and Press Ok!

-- Build.prop viewer maybe not work with all devices (fixed)

 ## 📦 Requirements

 ```